 Why it works

-Scammers employ tactics that prey on people's deepest fears: humiliation, stolen identity, irreparable damage to reputation.
+Scammers employ tactics that prey on people's deepest fears: humiliation, a stolen identity, irreparable damage to reputation.
 They bank on the fact that the recipient doesn't know much about IT, and use scary language to confuse and overwhelm.
-Rather than potentially be exposed or embarrassed, the recipient figures a couple hundred bucks is a small price to pay to make this go away.
+Rather than potentially be exposed or embarrassed, the recipient figures a couple of hundred bucks is a small price to pay to make this go away.

 Why it matters